portabletext/react-portabletext/README.md

 ### `marks`

 Object of React components that renders different types of marks that might appear in spans.
-Marks can be either be simple "decorators" (eg emphasis, underline, italic) or full "annotations" which include associated data (eg links, references, descriptions).
+Marks can either be simple "decorators" (eg emphasis, underline, italic) or full "annotations" which include associated data (eg links, references, descriptions).

 If the mark is a decorator, the component will receive a `markType` prop which has the name of the decorator (eg `em`).
 If the mark is an annotation, it will receive both a `markType` with the associated `_type` property (eg `link`), and a `value` property with an object holding the data for this mark.